 Here in France, VE Day or ‘Victoire 1945’ is a national holiday, usually celebrated with church services, ceremonies and parades.
-Traditionally, the President lays a wreath at the tomb of the Unknown Soldier at the foot of the Arc de Triomphe at the top of the Champs Elysées.
-Like last year, the 2021 ceremony will still take place, but with a very small group of civil and military representatives, and TV cameras to relay around the country.
+The President, newly re-elected Macron, lays a wreath at the tomb of the Unknown Soldier at the foot of the Arc de Triomphe at the top of the Champs Elysée.

 On 8 May 1945, prime minister Winston Churchill announced:

 Hostilities will end officially at one minute after midnight tonight, Tuesday the eighth of May….

 German armed forces surrendered unconditionally on May 7.
 Hostilities in Europe ended officially at midnight, May 8.
 1945.

 Thousands gathered in the streets to celebrate the end of 6 years of war but of course, VE Day marked victory for Europe over Germany, but not the end of World War Two.
 Churchill continued…..